 In the fight against excess kilos, there are more and more diets that promise fast and effective weight loss.
 The so-called Golo Diet is no exception, as it claims to lose up to 20 pounds In 2 weeks.
 However, Hollywood stars like Kate Hudson and Miranda Kerr swear by it and have kept their perfect figure even after giving birth to several children.
 Read on to find out exactly what this trendy Hollywood diet is all about!

-The Golo Diet is a very special method of weight loss that does not require counting calories.
+The Golo diet plan is a very special method of weight loss that does not require counting calories.
 The focus is on metabolism and blood sugar levels.

 These are the basic principles on which the diet is based.
 The goal of the diet is not only to lose weight, but also to feel satisfied with one’s body and the joy of life that comes with a healthy lifestyle.